Anku5hk/ML-Projects/Programmer's_guide_to_Python.md

   1. Public: Can be accessed anywhere in the program.
   2. Protected: Only the current class and derived class can access them.
   3. Private: Only the current class can acecss them, not even instance can access them.
+In python, all variables are public by default, the way private/protected are implemented they don't really work as one would expect.
 * Use global keyword and more.
 ```Python
 class MyClass: